Campus life at The University of Manchester

 You'll get a discounted student rate for a range of sporting facilities in and around The University of Manchester, including for more than 80 fitness classes a week.

-- The Sugden Sports Centre includes a large air-conditioned fitness suite and free-weights area, six squash courts, two double-sized sports halls, and an outdoor 3G five-a-side pitch.
+- The Sugden Sports Center includes a large air-conditioned fitness suite and free-weights area, six squash courts, two double-sized sports halls, and an outdoor 3G five-a-side pitch.

-- Built for the 2002 Commonwealth Games, the Manchester Aquatics Centre gives you access to two 50-metre swimming pools, a diving pool, fitness suite, sauna, and steam room with spa.
+- Built for the 2002 Commonwealth Games, the Manchester Aquatics Center gives you access to an Olypmic-size swimming pool, a diving pool, fitness suite, sauna, and steam room with spa.

 - The Wythenshawe Sports Ground provides an additional 26 full-sized football pitches.

 You can join one of the many religions societies organised through the Students' Union.
 Large Christian, Muslim, Jewish, Hindu, Sikh, Buddhist and Bahá'í societies all hold regular events and meetings.

 The university provides places of worship for most faiths.
 You can access two prayer rooms for Muslim students, and there are two chaplaincy centers for the major Christian faiths.
 St. Peter's House Chaplaincy is supported by the Anglican, Baptist, Methodist and United Reformed churches, while Avila House and Holy Name Church provide a Roman Catholic chaplaincy.